|

 vehicle's

-gull wing door, "and you can tell me about the amplifiers on the
+gull wing door, "I want you to tell me about the amplifiers on the

 way up."